Updated May 29, 2019

 Based on traditional investing models using standard asset allocation, older investors tend to have a higher level of cash in their portfolio to lower risk.

-On the other hand, younger investors tend to have a higher level of cash in their portfolio.
+On the other hand, younger investors tend to have a lower level of cash in their portfolio.

 B. Proactive Cash Allocation in Portfolio